GriffinPlus/mguard-config-tool/README.md

 ```

 The configured directories are created, if necessary and permissions allow that.
 Before the service can run, the base
-configuration file and the firmware files must be provided in the configured directories.
-If the base configuration is
+configuration file and the sdcard template files must be provided in the configured directories.
+If the base configuration or
-missing, the service will fail to start.
-If the sdcard template is missing, the generated packages will not contain any
+the sdcard template files are missing, the service will fail to start.
-firmware files - only the merged configuration.

 ## Known Limitations